jaked332/jaked332.github.io/essays/ui-frameworks.md

 ### Conclusion

 Investing time in learning UI frameworks, such as Bootstrap 5, offers long-term benefits.
-By using a well-established framework, we can accelerate the web development process and create less error-prone UIs.
+By using a well-established framework, we can accelerate the web development process and create less error-prone UIs with more flexibility.